-The red grape variety comes from Spain or South America and belongs to the group of so-called Criollas (see the history in detail there).
+The red grape variety comes from Spain or South America and belongs to the group of the so-called Criollas (see the history there in detail).
 Synonyms are Criolla Grande Sanjuanina, Criolla Sanjuanina, Criolla Sanjuanino, Italia, Sanjuanina Rosada and Uva Tierna.
-It was either introduced to other varieties from Spain (Canary Islands) as early as the mid-16th century to South America (Argentina) or originated there.
-According to 2012 done DNA analysis it comes from a presumably natural crossing Criolla Chica ( Listán Prieto x Muscat d'Alexandrie, However, this is based on only 20 DNA markers (see below molecular Genetics ).
+It was either imported to South America (Argentina) with other varieties from Spain (Canary Islands) as early as the mid-16th century or originated there.
+According to 2012 DNA analysis it comes from a probably natural crossing Criolla Chica ( Listán Prieto ) x Muscat d'Alexandrie, However, this is based on only 20 DNA markers (see under molecular Genetics ).

-The grapes of the medium to late-ripening, productive vine reach a weight of up to four kilograms.
-The bright red berries yield simple, bright Rosé for mass consumption in Tetra Paks. tube containers and large bottles are bottled.
-Often there is a blend of bright red wines.
-She is also called table grape used.
-The variety is in Argentina especially in the province Mendoza cultivated, where it is grown on 17,080 hectares of vineyards.
-Smaller surfaces are supposedly also in Australia.
+The grapes of the medium to late ripening, high-yielding vine weigh up to four kilograms.
+The light red berries produce simple, bright Rosé that are in for mass consumption Tetra Paks. tube containers and large bottles are filled.
+Often there is a blend with bright red wines.
+It is also called table grape used.
+The variety is in Argentina especially in the province Mendoza grown where it is grown on 17,080 hectares of vineyards.
+There are allegedly smaller areas in Australia.
 Brazil.
-Chile and Spain but no stocks were recorded in these countries.
-Compared to 1990 with then 68,513 hectares, there was an extreme reduction of around 80%.
-It occupies it in the worldwide varieties ranking the rank 45th
+Chile and Spain, however no stocks were recorded in these countries.
+Compared to 1990 with 68,513 hectares at the time, there was an extreme reduction of around 80%.
+It thus proves worldwide varieties ranking rank 45.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012